SixLabors/docs/articles/imagesharp.drawing/migratingfromsystemdrawing.md

 ## Image Composition

 If your `System.Drawing` code uses `Graphics.DrawImage(...)`, use `DrawImage(...)` inside `Paint(...)` when the image placement belongs with the rest of the drawing commands.

+Keep source and destination rectangles explicit.
+The source rectangle selects pixels from the input image; the destination rectangle defines where those pixels land on the canvas.
+If you do not pass a resampler, ImageSharp.Drawing uses the drawing API default, which is the right choice for ordinary image placement.
+Choose a specific resampler only when the migration requires a known sampling policy.

 System.Drawing: